-The mechanisms of checkpoint, migration, and resource management were developed in the Jikes RVM (release 3.1.0).
-Jikes RVM is a VM designed to run Java programs, whose distinctive feature compared with other JVMs is also implemented in Java.
-Nonetheless, unlike other JVMs, Jikes RVM does not need to rely on a second JVM to bootstrap and run.
+The mechanisms of checkpoint, migration and resource management were developed in the Jikes RVM virtual machine (release 3.1.0).
+Jikes RVM is a virtual machine designed to run Java programs, whose distinctive feature compared to other Java virtual machines is that is also implemented in Java.
+Nonetheless, unlike other Java in Java virtual machines, Jikes RVM does not need to rely on a second Java virtual machine to bootstrap and run.

 In this section, we focus on the implementation details that provide better understanding of the solution developed.
-First, we describe how the execution state can be saved persistently on a disk and transferred across networks.
+First, we describe how the execution state can be saved persistently on disk and transferred across network.
 State extraction and restoration is detailed taking into account the consistency property.
 Then, we highlight the most relevant implementation differences regarding the concurrent version of the checkpoint mechanism.
-Finally, the mechanisms used by the QoE controller to monitor and control resources are described.
+Finally, the mechanisms used by QoE controller to monitor and control resources are described.

-Execution state: disk persistence and transfer

-Most solutions discussed in related work at OO VM level use a serialization mechanism supported by the VM, on which they develop the checkpoint or migration mechanisms.
+Execution state: disk persistence and transfer Most solutions discussed in related work at OO VM level, use a serialization mechanism supported by the virtual machine, on which they develop the checkpoint or migration mechanisms.
 This solution is no different.
-We are taking advantage of the Java serialization mechanism, implemented by GNU's Not Unix (GNU) CLASSPATH (http://www.gnu.org/software/classpath/) and supported in Jikes RVM, to persist and carry the information related to the execution state of a running application.
+We are taking advantage of the Java serialization mechanism, implemented by GNU CLASSPATH^{††}, supported in Jikes RVM, to persist and carry the information related to the execution state of a running application.

 However, Java serialization requires that every class that must be serialized implements the Serializable interface.
-Thus, we would have to trust all application classes that implemented that interface, and consequently, we would give responsibilities to the programmer to do it so (violating the property of transparency).
-However, this interface serves only as a tag to mark which classes are serializable or not because taking, for example, the Thread class, this class has dependencies on the environment it runs on (OS, system calls, or native library dependencies) and cannot be automatically serialized.
-Because our solution addresses the issue of mobility of such objects, activating the default serialization internally, there is no need for application code to explicitly implement this or any other interfaces.
+Thus, we would have to trust that all application classes implemented that interface, and consequently we would give responsibilities to the programmer to do it so (violating the property of transparency).
+However, this interface serves only as a tag to mark which classes are serializable or not, because, taking for example the Thread class, this class has dependencies on the environment it runs on (operating system system-calls or native libraries dependencies) and cannot be automatically serializable.
+Because our solution addresses the issue of mobility of such objects, activating the default serialization internally, there is no need for application code to explicitly implement this or any other interface.